Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-ourpetpolicy-narpm-affiliate-of-the-year.md

   holiday dinner and the first time being recognized by the local chapter. "
 heroHeading: NARPM 2022 Affiliate of the Year
 heroImg: /assets/narpm_affiliate_of_the_year.png
+heroAltImg: The best and most recommended pet screening tool for properties
 social: true
 promoSection:
   promo: true